 The health concerns among menopausal women are mainly related to vasomotor symptoms, urogenital atrophy, osteoporosis, cardiovascular disease, cancer, psychiatric symptoms, cognitive decline, and sexual problems.
 It is important to understand the associated risk factors, clinical presentation, and the management of common menopausal symptoms for improved patient care and health outcomes for older female patients.
-The four core symptoms- hot flashes, poor sleep, genitourinary symptoms/sexual dysfunction, and mood changes that are most commonly seen among menopausal women is referred to as the postmenopausal syndrome.
+The four core symptoms- hot flashes, poor sleep, genitourinary symptoms/sexual dysfunction, and mood changes were most commonly seen among menopausal women are referred to as postmenopausal syndrome.

 The etiology of hot flashes is complex.
 There is thought to be resetting and narrowing of the thermoregulatory system secondary to the fluctuations or loss of estrogen production.
 Hot flashes have also been thought to be due to alteration in both estrogen and FSH levels.
 It may also be related to the up-regulation of the 5-hydroxytryptamine receptor (5-HT2A) in the hypothalamus in response to the reduced serotonin level.
 The reduction is thought to be due to decreased estrogen levels.

-Unlike hot flashes and vulvovaginal atrophy, the etiology of sexual dysfunction doesn't correlate with hormonal changes.
+Unlike hot flashes and vulvovaginal atrophy, the etiology of sexual dysfunction does not correlate with hormonal changes.
 The decreased libido could also be attributed to the vasomotor symptoms, sleep disturbance, and mood changes in postmenopausal women.